 For another example, using the x86 int instruction with a forbidden ar?

-gument (any number other than 3 or 128) causes delivery of SIGSEGV, even though SIGILL would make more sense, because of how the CPU re?
+gument (any number other than 3 or 128) causes delivery of SIGSEGV, even though SIGILL would make more sense, because of how the CPU re? ports the forbidden operation to the kernel.

 SEE ALSO